vn971/sbt-incremental-bug/README.md

 1. Launch SBT
 2. Use `;reload ;clean ;~test:compile`
 3. Observe the project building successfully (2 source files).
-4. In Usage.scala, comment out the line   `def a: Int = ""`  Save the file
+4. In Usage.scala, comment out the method.
+Save the file.
 5. Observe the project re-building successfully.
 Now uncomment the line back again and save.
-6. In Implicits.scala, comment out the line `implicit def stringToInt(str: String) = 1` Save the file
+6. In Implicits.scala, comment out method.
+Save the file
 7. Observe the project re-building successfully (but it shouldn't, see below).

 **Expected:**